 - Community Living Guide - This guide includes healthy community safety procedures for the residence halls.

 - Bedroom occupancy - One or two students will be assigned per bedroom.
-Students who are at high risk because they have a disability may request an accommodation through Services for Students with Disabilities by June 25 for a single bedroom and/or with en suite bathroom, if available.
+Students who are at high risk because they have a disability may request an accommodation through Services for Students with Disabilities.

 - Maintenance staff protocols - Staff responding to maintenance requests will be trained on health and safety protocols.
-They will wear face coverings when entering student rooms, follow appropriate PPE procedures and disinfect the work area before leaving the room.
+They will follow the university's face covering policy when entering student rooms, follow appropriate PPE procedures and disinfect the work area before leaving the room.

-- Guests and visitors - Non-resident guests and visitors are asked to follow physical distancing protocols, wear face coverings, and frequently wash hands with warm water and soap for at least 20 seconds.
+- Guests and visitors - Non-resident guests and visitors who are unvaccinated are asked to follow physical distancing protocols and wear face coverings.
+All guests and visitors should frequently wash hands with warm water and soap for at least 20 seconds.
 More information on guest and visitor policies is available in the Community Living Guide.

-- Quarantine and isolation protocols - Students are encouraged to quarantine at home with family or caregivers when possible.
-When this is not feasible, we’ve partnered with the University Health Center and the Lincoln-Lancaster County Health Department to establish quarantine and isolation housing protocols.
+- Quarantine and isolation protocols - Students should not leave to quarantine at home with family or caregivers due to increased likelihood of spreading the virus.
+Instead, students should follow University Housing’s quarantine and isolation protocols.

 HEALTH AND SAFETY IN DINING SERVICES

-- Enhanced Takeout Options - Students may choose to dine in or takeout at dining centers.
-Mobile food ordering and late-night food options will be available.
-Students are required to wear face coverings when picking up items.
+- Enhanced Takeout Options - Fresh entrees are available to-go from Herbie's Markets.
+In the fall mobile food ordering and late-night food options will be available.
+Students who are not vaccinated are expected to wear face coverings when picking up items.

 - Closures for cleaning - Dining centers will close between meal periods for cleaning and disinfecting.

-- Staff safety procedures - Dining Services staff will wear face coverings and follow Lincoln Lancaster County Health Department protocols.
+- Staff safety procedures - Dining Services staff will follow the university's face covering policy as well as Lincoln Lancaster County Health Department protocols.